-The Foundation's investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values based on quoted market prices in the statements of net assets.
-Investment income and realized and unrealized gains and losses are reported as changes in unrestricted net assets unless the use of income has been restricted by the donor.
+The Foundation's investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values based on quoted market prices in the statements of net position.
+Investment income and realized and unrealized gains and losses are reported as changes in the statement of activities.